Société de chemin de fer de la Gaspésie: Suspension of VIA Rail service

-In 2011 an inspection of several of the bridges on the line revealed serious structural problems with the bridge over the Grande Pabos River near Chandler on 14 December 2011.
-As a result, the last passenger service went to Gaspé on 10 December 2011.
+In December 2011, an inspection of several of the bridges on the rail line revealed serious structural problems with the bridge over the Grande Pabos River in Chandler.
+As a result, the last VIA Rail passenger train went to Gaspe on Saturday, December 10, 2011.
 On 22 December 2011 the twin bridges over the Grande Cascapedia River were embargoed until repairs were completed.
 The passenger service was temporarily replaced by buses.
 A full train set would return in 2012 as far as New Carlisle after repairs to the Grand Cascapedia bridges were completed.
 Due to further issues on the Chandler Subdivision, including a washout just east of the tunnel at Port Daniel, as well as structural flaws in the Haldimand Bridge near Douglastown, VIA again returned to a bus service on 13 August 2013.
 On 17 September 2013, the last bus traveled to Gaspé when VIA cancelled its services on the Gaspé Peninsula until further notice.
 The future of passenger service on the Gaspé coast remains uncertain.